JetBrains/amper/docs/Documentation.md

 ## Brief YAML reference
 YAML describes a tree of mappings and values.
-Mappings have key-value paris and can be nested.
+Mappings have key-value pairs and can be nested.
 Values can be scalars (string, numbers, booleans) and sequences (lists, sets).
 YAML is indent-sensitive.

 Here is a [cheat-sheet](https://quickref.me/yaml.html) and [YAML 1.2 specification](https://yaml.org/spec/1.2.2/).